watermelone1/FalconX-Tome-of-Knowledge/Glossary.md

+- CAN - Controlled Area Network - Sends information between components.
+- **DIO** - Digital Input Output.
+Connects a digital sensor to the RIO.
+The RIO has 10 DIO Ports.
-- FMS - Field Management System, responsible for controlling robots during a match.
+- **FMS** - Field Management System, responsible for controlling robots during a match.
 The FMS will start your robot and can Emergency Stop if necessary.
-- PDH - Power Distribution Hub
+- **PDH** - Power Distribution Hub.
+Distributes power throughout the robot.
+Contains ports for motors and various voltages and amperages.
+- **PWM** - Pulse Width Modulation.
+Can send pulses extremely quickly to represent analog values.
+The RIO has 10 PWM Ports
+- RSL - Robot Safety Light.
+Indicates the current state of the robot.
+- **VRM** - Voltage Regulator Module.
+Contains more voltage and amperage options than the PDH